Support and Safety

 High school students, no matter how smart or accomplished they are, need reliable and consistent adult guidance.
 There are approximately 600 adults on the Andover campus.
 Many of them will see your child on a near-daily basis, providing academic guidance and support and helping your child balance studying, athletics, extracurriculars, socializing, and fun.

-Your child’s core support team will be in frequent communication with one another about your student’s academic progress and physical/emotional wellness.
-Most importantly, your child’s primary adult contact—the house counselor for boarding students and the advisor for day students—will be in touch with you at regularly scheduled times.
+Your child’s core support team will frequently communicate with one another about your student’s academic progress and physical/emotional wellness.

 A large and important foundation of support for your child is the Andover student body.
 These young people aren’t just smart.
 They’re nice.
 All students—including dorm prefects and proctors, dormmates, teammates, club members, and classmates—look out for one another, providing study support, tutoring, and friendship.